mikeinspace/Glyphs/README.md

 ## The Provable Burn Address

 While the XCP-20 protocol allowed deployers to choose their own burn address and encouraged to use a vanitygen, for user confidence a singular vanity burn address should be chosen for Glyphs.
 This also will allow a clean way for indexers to determine what is (or isn't) a Glyph based on intent.
-We propose:
+We propose: TBD.
+See: https://gobittest.appspot.com/ProofOfBurn